The entry fee is $35. Accepted mediums are watercolors, acrylics, and water-based inks.

 observer, who can delve into these layers of color that softly suggest a coastline on the horizon, a mountain range, or an abstract composition where color transparency dominates with its lightness.

-NOVEMBER 15TH – APRIL 2025
+NOVEMBER 15TH – March 19,2025

 JURIED SHOW AT THE BRiC